 Getting to Bend is not exactly easy from the East Coast.
 I flew into Redmond (not direct, I came via Seattle).
 From the Redmond airport, it's about a 30-minute drive to Bend.
 Here's something to note: Expect a LOT of traffic circles, I felt like I was back in Southern Germany!
 The city is sprawling with very few tall buildings, Bend meanders around the Deschutes River with housing tucked into tidy neighborhoods.
 The house are pretty low profile.
 You'll see a lot of Bungalow style architecture and the houses cozy up to one another with small yards.

 It's a place to celebrate the outdoors, there's hiking, biking and so many ways to play in the snow.
 Getting up into the mountains is easy.
 The downtown area is about 30 minutes from Mt.
 Bachelor.
 Just a few minutes after you head out of Bend, you'll set eyes on the Cascade Range.
-I'm going to focus on the snow fun in a different post, but here I want to share some of the cultural finds from Bend.
+I focused on the snow fun in a different post, but here I want to share some of the cultural finds from Bend.
 And when I say culture, I mean shopping and playing outside.
 I was delighted to stumble on some great spots and lucky to have friends that led me to a few others.
 Here are my Bend discoveries to share.

 General Store 1326